 Financial influencers, also known as finfluencers, help make personal finance way less boring.
 Here’s some of the top finfluencers you should follow.

 November is Financial Literacy Month.
-In 2022, we’re sharing articles and tips to empower teens to invest in their financial wellbeing.
+We’re sharing articles and tips to empower teens to invest in their financial wellbeing.

 Good money habits start when they’re young.
 So do not-so-good ones.
 Here’s how you can help your teens and kids avoid common money mistakes.

 Curious to know how parents really feel about money?
 Mydoh conducted a survey of parents across Canada to find out.
 Here’s what they had to say.